 The reason for this piece in the first place was to take a small break from the commercial work, as every image I’ve created lately has been a product.
 The whole point was to get away from everything being about money and marketing, if only for a moment.
 I wanted to paint my best portrait work, for no other reason than that.
 I am a commercial artist, no doubt about it, and I make a good living at it.
 This is my business, my livelihood, and my career.
 But this piece was special, inspired by a movie I loved, which was, in a way, a light at the end of a tunnel.
 My gut instinct told me that to try and make money from this would have tainted the whole experience, something that was worth much more to me than a paycheque.
 So, when Emilio asked to buy the original, I chose not to put a price on the work, but still offered the painting, charging only my printing and shipping costs.

-Sometime in the near future, I’ll be receiving a photo of Emilio and Martin with the painting, along with a paper print that I’ve asked them to sign.
-I’ll have both framed for my office, a souvenir of the experience, and a constant reminder that I must make time for personal work.
+Sometime in the near future, I’ll be receiving a paper print that I’ve asked them to sign.
+I’ll have it framed for my office, a souvenir of the experience, and a constant reminder that I must make time for personal work.
 I’ve also asked Emilio to have Martin sign one more print, something I can reserve for a charity auction sometime in the future.
 He was happy to oblige, and you can bet that I’m going to be very picky about which cause benefits from this unique item.

 There is no doubt in my mind that had I attempted to orchestrate any of this, had I painted the portrait with the intention of bringing about these events, none of it would have happened.
 I created this portrait for me, to remind myself why I paint, and since I truly enjoyed working on it, that was enough.
 But to have it appreciated by his family, was a wonderful and unexpected bonus, not to mention a validation of my recent choices.